-2 James M. McGlathery, "Erotic Love in Chrétien's Perceval, Wolfram's Parzival, and Wagner's Parsifal," in A Companion to Wagner's Parsifal, ed.
-William Kinderman and Katherine R. Syer.
-(Rochester, New York: Camden House, 2005), 55.
+2 James M. McGlathery, "Erotic Love in Chrétien's Perceval, Wolfram's Parzival, and Wagner's Parsifal," in A Companion to Wagner's Parsifal, eds.
+William

+Kinderman and Katherine R. Syer (Rochester, New York: Camden House, 2005), 55-79, at 55.

 6 At his most heroic, Gawan liberates hundreds of men and women from Klingsor's forced celibacy, thus bringing erotic love to even more people.
-See Ibid., 67-68.
+(Ibid., 67-68.)